mpv-player/mpv/DOCS/man/en/options.rst

         Threshold value for the signal strength (in percent), as reported by the device (default: 50).
 A signal strength higher than this value will indicate that the currently scanning channel is active.

---unicode
-    Tells mpv to handle the subtitle file as unicode.

 --use-filedir-conf
     Look for a file-specific configuration file in the same directory as the